 Then, glance through the piece to get a general sense of what it’s about.
 What is the musical style?
 Does the tempo, meter, or key ever change?
 Are there any repeats?
 If so, where do they go?
 Is the piece full of moving notes, or sustained notes?
 Are there a ton of accidentals (extra sharps/flats/naturals that are not indigenous to the home key)?
 What is the vocal range and tessitura?
 Are there any rests to count through?
 If yes, what is happening during those rests that you can listen for when the time comes?

 Notice I mentioned nothing about the text.
-This is hard for many singers to grasp, but the text is definitely a lower-order concern when it comes to sight-reading.
-Sure, look at it, if you have time; note what language it is in, etc. But generally, text should be at the very bottom of the priority list.
+This is hard for many singers to grasp, but the text is a lower-order concern when sight-reading.
+Sure, look at it, if you have time; note what language it is in, etc. But generally, text should be near the bottom of the priority list.
 After all, what is more important: keeping up with the notes, or dwelling on whether you pronounced “excelsis” correctly five measures ago?
 Just sing whatever words come out of your mouth.
 No one will care the first time through – I promise you.

+Anticipating the next thing.
 Try to read a couple of beats ahead of where you actually are, especially if there is a page-turn or fancy repeat structure involved.
-A lot of sight-reading is about anticipating what’s coming up.

 If you’re in a choral setting and will be singing the piece again several more times that rehearsal, have your pencil at the ready so you can circle things that you mess up the first time.
 This way, during the next run-through, your eyes can tell your brain to zero in on that spot and hopefully fix whatever it is you botched.